 Stalking

-Stalking is defined as “a term used to describe unwanted attention by individuals (and sometimes groups of people) to others.
+Stalking is defined as “unwanted attention by individuals (and sometimes groups of people) to others.”
 Stalking behaviors are related to harassment and intimidation.
 It may also be used to refer to criminal offenses or civil wrongs that include conduct which some people consider to be stalking, such as those described in law as “harassment” or similar terms.

 Over the past decade, most states have passed legislation prohibiting stalking.
 Investigators conducting surveillance must be aware of their own state’s stalking statutes and take the necessary steps in their surveillance activities to prevent themselves from being on the wrong side of a lawsuit.